DipankarDDUT/webmethods.io-Facebook-Community-Connector/README.md

 The following actions are supported:

 1. Create a new alburm on a specific page.
-2. Publish a post on a specific page.
+2. Publish a post on a specific page .
 3. To get Account details.
 4. To get the Feed Page.
 5. To get the User details.